CoLRev-Environment/colrev/docs/source/index.rst

       # Build the paper
       colrev paper

-A key feature of CoLRev is that reuse of community-curated data is built into each step:
+A key feature of CoLRev is its collaboration and content curation model, which makes it easy to use and update curated data while collaborating on a CoLRev project

 .. figure:: ../figures/reuse-vision.svg
    :width: 800
+   :align: center
    :alt: Reuse vision

-For CoLRev curated data, the efforts required for the preparation steps is reduced significantly.
+Reuse of community-curated data is built into each step and can significantly reduce the efforts required.
 The more records are curated, the more you can focus on the search, prescreen/screen and synthesis.
 Further details are provided in the `documentation <guides/documentation.html>`_.

 Credits
 -----------------

 The broader vision is better tool-support for the literature review process.
 To achieve this, CoLRev adopts **batteries included but swappable** as a principle to reconcile the need for an efficient end-to-end process with the possibility to select and combine specific tools.
-Users can -- for each step of the review process -- select custom tools or rely on the powerful reference implementation of CoLRev.
+Users can -- for each step of the review process -- rely on the powerful reference implementation of CoLRev or select custom tools.

 The CoLRev reference implementation builds on the shoulders of amazing projects (growing giants) and benefits from their ongoing improvements